neighborhoodnerd21/srcset/README.md

 SYNOPSIS

-  srcset [-l, -s] [--input path] [--output path]
+  srcset [-l, -p] [--input path]

 DESCRIPTION

   srcset takes an image file or directory of image files and generates multiple resized copies of the image[s] to be used to create responsive images on webpages.
+By default the command only processes jpg files but the -p flag can be used to work with png files instead.
+The -l flag generates a full range of sizes for use with large images.

   -l large	generate full range of sizes for use with large images.

-  -s small	generate lower range of sizes for use with small images.
+  -p png    generate png files instead of jpg.
   --input	  path to image file[s]

-  --ouput	path to export images to.

 AUTHOR

   neighborhoodnerd21